-Taxes are payable until February 1st without penalty.
-Penalties are imposed thereafter at an annual rate determined by the New York State Commissioner of Taxation and Finance.
-In April, uncollected taxes are turned over to the County Commissioner of Finance and uncollected taxes and penalties are relieved as part of the following year's tax levy.
+Taxes are payable during the month of June without penalty.
+Penalties thereafter are imposed at an annual rate determined by the New York State Commissioner of Taxation and Finance.
+On November 1, uncollected taxes are turned over to the County Commissioner of Finance and are payable to the County until November 20 with an additional penalty.
+After November 20, uncollected taxes and penalties are relevied as part of the County tax levy.
 The County guarantees to pay the Village the full amount of such uncollected taxes prior to the end of the Village fiscal year.